IsaacBell/IsaacBell/README.md

 ![Automation](https://img.shields.io/badge/Automation-FF6D00?style=for-the-badge&logo=n8n&logoColor=white)

 I am a software engineer with 15 years in the trenches.
 I have helped hundreds of startups and founders bring their ideas to life and push them across the finish line.
+If you need help with a project, you can email me or book time directly through Ko-Fi.

 My superpower is **frontend mastery**—I know the HTML/MDN specs inside out.
-I don't just build apps that technically work; I build premium, accessible, and highly responsive interfaces that users actually trust.
+I don't just build apps that technically work; I build premium, accessible, and highly responsive interfaces that users want to engage with.
 I back that up with a decade-plus of wiring together high-performance backend systems, APIs, and automations.

 **What I'm building right now:**
 *   **GridLab Electronics:** Founder, running a tech outlet end-to-end (storefront, inventory, content, and ops automation).